r0gue-io/pop-cli/README.md

 pop build parachain
 ```

-You can generate the chain specification file and export the WASM and genesis state files when building your parachain with the `--para_id` flag:
+Generate the chain specification file and export the WASM and genesis state files when building your parachain with the `--para_id` flag:
 ```sh
 pop build parachain -p ./my-app --para_id 2000
 ```